-Upon successful completion of this course, the student will be able to:
+At the end of the course, the student will be able to

 - 1. Understand the concepts of Industrial management and operations research approaches. - 2.
 Formulate and solve engineering and managerial situations as LPP. - 3.
 Formulate and solve engineering and managerial situations as Transportation and Assignment problems. - 4.
 Formulate and solve engineering and managerial situations as Decision theory, Network model and Sequencing models.